Discover more from The Red Black Green Baseball Blog

 The father was one of the greatest outfielders to have never played in the Negro Leagues or MLB although he did make multiple attempts to do so.
 The son was one of the greatest prospects in MLB history, drawing comparisons to Hall of Famers as a teenager before a lengthy but lackluster professional career that included multiple seasons in MiLB, MLB, and NPB.

-The North and South Caribbean Coast Autonomous Regions of Nicaragua make up 60,366 square kilometers of land on the Mosquito Coast that was a British colony from the 1600s until the late 1800s before being annexed by Nicaragua.
+The North and South Caribbean Coast Autonomous Regions of Nicaragua make up 60,366 square kilometers of land on the Mosquito Coast.
+It was a British colony from the 1600s until the late 1800s before being annexed by Nicaragua.
 The North & South Autonomous Regions’ Anglophone contingent is one of the largest concentrations of English-speaking individuals in Latin America.

 The Autonomous Regions of Nicaragua have a history with baseball that stretches back to the late 1800s.
 Multiple baseball players from the region have reached Triple-A and MLB.
 MLB players include David Green, Albert Williams, Cheslor Cuthbert, Devern Hancock, and Marvin Bernard.